 There are 76 recorded species of cephalopod in Hawaiʻi.
-Of them, the Day Octopus (Octopus cyanea), or heʻe mauli, is the most commonly observed.
-Day Octopuses are usually the most active during the early morning and late afternoon.
-Because it is active during the day, the octopus must use its incredible camouflage abilities to hunt unnoticed.
-Using its ability to change its skin color and texture at will, the octopus can seemingly disappear from sight at a moments notice to resemble their surroundings and protect themselves from predation.
+Of them, the day octopus (Octopus cyanea), or heʻe mauli, is the most commonly observed.
+Day octopuses are usually most active during the early morning and late afternoon.
+Since they are active during the day, the octopus must use their incredible camouflage abilities to hunt unnoticed.
+Using their ability to change their skin color and texture at will, the octopus can seemingly disappear at a moment’s notice to resemble their surroundings and protect themselves from predation.

-An octopus has over 500 million neurons, of which 60% are located within its eight arms.
+An octopus has over 500 million neurons, with 60% of them concentrated within its eight arms.
 Each arm can independently react to environmental stimuli and carry out separate tasks at once.
-They are highly intelligent — they can learn from observation, use tools, and solve puzzles.
+They are brilliant creatures and can learn from observation, use tools, and solve puzzles.

-They can uses their arms to “walk” across coral.
+Day octopuses use their arms to “walk” across the coral.
 These prehensile limbs can condense down into the smallest of cracks, allowing the octopus to squeeze in and escape danger quickly.
-The only hard structure within its extremely flexible body is a bird-like beak with a toothed tongue known as a radula.
-The octopus’s beak helps it to pick apart crustaceans as well as small fish.
+The only hard structure within their extremely flexible bodies is a bird-like beak with a toothed tongue known as a radula.
+The octopus’s beak helps to pick apart crustaceans as well as small fish.

-As if the octopus wasn’t fascinating enough, the octopus’ eye contains a single photoreceptor, meaning it only sees black and white!
-By rapidly focusing its eye at different depths and taking light in from multiple directions, an octopus may be able to distinguish different colors despite technically being colorblind.
+Octopus eyes contain a single photoreceptor, meaning they only see black and white — as if the octopus wasn’t fascinating enough!
+By rapidly focusing its eyes at different depths and taking light in from multiple directions, an octopus may be able to distinguish different colors despite technically being colorblind.

 In Hawaiian culture, four main deities were worshipped: Kāne (deity of creation), Kū (deity of war), Lono (deity of agriculture), and Kanaloa (deity of the ocean).
 Kanaloa had several kinolau, or body forms, that he could manifest into.
 The most associated form of Kanaloa is the octopus.

-The old Hawaiian saying, Pua ke kō, kū mai ka he‘e (When the sugarcane flowers, the octopus appears) refers to the towering cream and lavender colored sugarcane flowers that not only signaled a time to harvest cane, but also signaled a favorable time for fishermen to collect octopus, or he‘e, from the sea.
-Sugar cane typically blooms in November when many believe octopus are most abundant on the reef.
+The old Hawaiian saying, Pua ke kō, kū mai ka he‘e (When the sugarcane flowers, the octopus appears) refers to the towering cream and lavender colored sugarcane flowers that signaled not only a time to harvest cane but also a favorable time for fishers to collect octopus, or he‘e, from the sea.
+Sugar cane typically blooms in November when many believe octopuses are most abundant on the reef.